 The Flavor Notes: Brown jokes that "despite its image as a bird food, millet is a good introduction to grains, especially if you are cautious of those fuller flavors."
 It's small in size and mild in flavor, so you can use it instead of couscous if you want something gluten-free and nutrient-heavy but also milder than quinoa.

-The Recipe: Millet can be used as the base of many recipes, from muffins to salads to grain bowls and even a makeshift polenta.
+The Recipe: Millet can be used as the base of many recipes, from muffins to salads to polenta.
 We're particularly excited to try this recipe from The First Mess, which yields BBQ lentils atop a millet polenta base.

 Now that you're a grain expert (or geek, depending on how you look at it), shop Brown's book to branch out into the realm of seeds and legumes.

-And don't forget to share your favorite type of grain once you've tried each recipe in the comments below!
+And don't forget to share your favorite type of grain in the comments below!